-Our capital expenditures on property, plant and equipment decreased by \$22 million, or 27% in the first six months of 2004 compared to the corresponding period in 2003, mainly reflecting expenditure timing differences.
-As in the first six months of 2003, capital expenditures remained below the level of depreciation expense.
+Our capital expenditures on property, plant and equipment decreased by \$27 million, or 22% in the first nine months of 2004 compared to the corresponding period in 2003, reflecting expenditure timing differences and the completion of an hydroelectric project in Brazil.
+As in the first nine months of 2003, capital expenditures remained below the level of depreciation expense.

-Total borrowings, as well as cash and time deposits, as presented in the historical combined financial statements for June 30, 2004 and December 31, 2003 are not representative of the debt or cash and time deposits that we expect to assume or incur upon our separation from Alcan.
+Total borrowings, as well as cash and time deposits, as presented in the historical combined financial statements for September 30, 2004 and December 31, 2003 are not representative of the debt or cash and time deposits that we expect to assume or incur upon our separation from Alcan.
 Historically, Alcan has centrally managed its financing activities in order to optimize its costs of funding and financial flexibility at a corporate level.
 Consequently, the debt being carried in our historical combined financial statements does not necessarily reflect our debt capacity and financing requirements.
 You should read our pro forma financial information under "Unaudited Pro Forma Combined Financial Data" as well as our discussion of capital structure under "- Liquidity and capital resources" below.